Troubleshooting

 Variables cannot be accessed in the debugger

 Again, this might be because you forgot to activate the optimization option for debugging.
-Or, it can be that link time optimization has optimized away your variable.
+Or, it can be that the compiler has optimized away your variable.
+If you really are in need to inspect and maybe change the variable. you can declare it as volatile.
+Then it will always be visible when in scope.
+However, handling of it is rather inefficient.

 The values of a local variable cannot be changed, or a wrong value is displayed in the debugger